mel24ncf/Machine-Learning-Projects/Supervised Learning/README.md

 ## Definition:
 Supervised Machine Learning is the branch of machine learning that is concerned with training models on labeled datasets.
 These models learn from the labeled datasets to make predictions on the labels of unseen data.
-In supervised learning, the goal is to predict these labels, which can be categorical, referred to as **classes**, or numeric and continuous, known as **targets**.
+In supervised learning, the goal is to predict these labels, which can be categorical (referred to as **classes**), or numeric and continuous (called **targets**).
 The labeling determines the type of supervised task which in turn influences the set of models that one can apply to the problem.

 ## Types:
 ### Classification: